mHadi1091/pf-lab-task/README.md

     return 0;
 }
 ```
-Write a program that takes an integer input from user and displays hollow rectangle of *
+# Write a program that takes an integer input from user and displays hollow rectangle of *
-according to that number:
+# according to that number:(19)
 ```
 #include <iostream>
 using namespace std;